apache/cordova-js/README.md

     sudo npm install -g jake

-Every build also runs the scripts through [JSHint]().
-It is best installed globally:
+Every build also runs the scripts through [JSHint](http://jshint.com).
+It is best installed globally, but it is _not_ necessary for building cordova-js (you just won't get syntax and style hints when you build):

     sudo npm install -g jshint